grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/grpc/_index.md

 The `k6/experimental/grpc` module is an extension of the [`k6/net/grpc`](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-net-grpc).
 It provides a [gRPC](https://grpc.io/) client for Remote Procedure Calls (RPC) over HTTP/2.

-Prior k6 `v0.49` the key-difference between the two modules was streaming support, but it has been added to the `k6/net/grpc` module as well.
-We recommend using the `k6/net/grpc` module.
+Starting on k6 v0.49, the `k6/net/grpc` module provides streaming support.
+We recommend using the `k6/net/grpc` module instead of `k6/experimental/grpc`.

 | Class/Method                                                                                                                               | Description                                                                                                                                                     |
 | ------------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |